Other Massage Therapy Articles You May Like

 Thai yoga massage therapists can seek voluntary certification through ITTA, which requires candidates to pass a written exam in addition to completing an approved certification program.

-Massage-oriented professions like Thai bodywork can anticipate faster than average employment through 2028, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
+Massage-oriented professions like Thai bodywork can anticipate faster than average employment (21% growth) through 2029, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
 The increasing popularity of alternative medicine, touch therapies and self-care as paths to overall health and wellness are among the many factors that will contribute to the strong job growth for massage professions over the next several years.

 Thai Bodywork Salary